 There is a palpable anxiety among marketing professionals wary that advanced technologies are coming for their jobs.
-Artificial Intelligence (AI) and machine learning, in their esteem, mean an army of robots and data scientists that will soon rule over the marketing technology stack with an iron fist, leaving little room for the marketing mortals among us to spread our creative wings.
+Artificial Intelligence (AI) and machine learning, in their esteem, mean an army of robots and data scientists that will soon rule over the machine learning marketing technology stack with an iron fist, leaving little room for the marketing mortals among us to spread our creative wings.

 “Look,” they say, “you have to be a data scientist to even grasp the sheer magnitude of the 2.5 quintillion bytes of data created worldwide every day, so what chance do the rest of us have to operationalize that type of volume in our own marketing organizations?
 Look at the estimated 50 to 60 percent gap between the current supply and the requisite demand of deep analytical talent.
 We’re doomed.”